ninux/mc/README.md

 there are some **third party sources** developed by professors at the university.

-The corresponding professors gave their permission to use this code freely, but they have not declared a specific license yet.
+The corresponding professors gave their permission to use this code freely, but they have not declared a specific license yet (state october 9th 2014).

 "[...] *use the code for private or business cases as you like* [...]"